Nolan-Chow/Week11Lab/README.md

     After the above command has been ran, find the line containing "ExecStart" and perform the following changes:
         ExecStart=/home/vagrant/week11/wttr_script -> ExecStart=/home/<insert the path to your home directory>/Week11Lab/wttr_script

-    Then find the line containing "WorkingDirectory" and perform the following changes:
-        WorkingDirectory=/home/vagrant/week11 -> WorkingDirectory=/home/<insert the path to your home directory>/Week11Lab
+    Then find the line containing "WorkingDirectory" and perform the following changes:\n WorkingDirectory=/home/vagrant/week11 -> WorkingDirectory=/home/<insert the path to your home directory>/Week11Lab

     Finally, save the file